Oma Sauce: The Next Generation

 Dinner at Oma's: Next Generation

-- 24-28 oz crushed, strained tomatoes or a 690g bottle pasata di pomodoro
+- 24-28 oz crushed tomatoes or a 690g bottle pasata di pomodoro

 - 2 cubes chicken bouillon